 While a bathtub won’t be an easy find on a Class C, you won’t have any trouble finding a rig with a shower, toilet, and sink.
 That must be a relief for a family of five, in more ways than one!

-With countless RVs and RV manufacturers out there today, it can be important to know the top names in the game.
+With countless RVs and RV manufacturers out there today, it’s worth knowing the top names in the game.
 These particular RV manufacturers have been in business a long time, and are used to catering to the average family looking to hit the road!

 Thor

-You may not have heard of Thor brand motorhomes yet, but they are popular!
-Known for being budget friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
+You may not have heard of Thor brand motorhomes yet, but the word is spreading and they are getting pretty popular!
+Known for being budget-friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
 They are great for families, and have countless layouts!
 They are also a great choice for travel trailers too.

 Coachmen

 Coachmen is another classic RV brand with a focus on family-friendly layouts.
-They use their space wisely more often than not, and are a well-known brand.
+They use their space wisely more often than not and are a renowned brand.
 While their interior design may be simple, they focus more on versatile layouts made for the whole family.

 Winnebago

 Who hasn’t heard of Winnebago in the RV world?
-Known for their affordability and overall customer service, Winnebago keeps wowing RVers with their innovations, usually for a good price.
-Their bathrooms usually try to keep families and larger groups in mind, affording more privacy and ample living space.
+Known for its affordability and overall customer service, Winnebago keeps wowing RVers with its innovations, usually for a good price.
+Their bathrooms generally try to keep families and larger groups in mind, affording more privacy and ample living space.

 Forest River